axaysushir/aws-cognito-starter/README.md

-## Hexal Energy app
+## AWS Cognto Auth tutorial with React.js

-This is a starter ReactJS UI for my 'Create a Serverless App' tutorial series.
+This is a starter ReactJS UI for 'Create a Serverless App'

 ## Application Info